-On voting day, it happened to be chilly and windy and the heat was not turned on in the building.
-Everyone tried to combat the chill with sweaters and jackets and such.
-My son was wearing a hooded sweatshirt — the dreaded, scary “hoodie” — and when he got cold, he would put up his hood to stay warm.
+It happened to be chilly on Election Day, and the heat wasn’t turned on.
+Everyone tried to combat the chill with sweaters and jackets.
+My son was wearing a hooded sweatshirt — the dreaded scary “hoodie” — and when he got cold, he would put up his hood to stay warm.

-Then another poll worker told my son that he looked like a hoodlum because he was wearing a hoodie.
+That’s when another poll worker told my son that he looked like a hoodlum — because he was wearing a hoodie.
 He told me on the phone and, I admit, I freaked out.
 I was furious.
 And hurt.
 And disappointed.
 After all, he was a 19-year-old young man working the polls.
-Did she really think it was appropriate to call him a “hoodlum”?
+Did she really think it was appropriate to call him a hoodlum?

 Let’s be honest.
 I wear hoodies all the time.
 No one calls me a hoodlum or seems frightened in the least when I’m wearing one.
 Plenty of white males wear hoodies and they’re not considered criminals because of their sweatshirts.

-But this woman didn’t even give him a chance.
+But this woman didn’t even give my son a chance.
 There was no reason to; after all, she could immediately see that he was black and that was enough, for her, I suppose.